kwellys/jt/src/pages/projects/eforce.md

   link: eforcesoftware.com
   sub: Pawnshop inventory system
 goals:
-  descr:
-    leftCol: >-
+  descr: >-
     eForce — specializes in public safety.
 The company develops software for law enforcement authorities, courts, correctional facilities and other authorities.

-      ePawnShop — is an inventory system for pawn shops that synchronizes with Police department’s databases.
+    PawnShop — is an inventory system for pawn shops that synchronizes with Police department’s databases.
-    rightCol: '*'
   title: About the project
 slider:
   - img: /img/professional-data-entry-interfaces.png
 solutions:
-  descr:
-    leftCol: >-
+  descr: >-
     Develop ePawnShop from scratch.
 Inventory system should synchronize with Police department’s database and check if new pawned items are stolen.
 If there is a match, the responsible manager is notified that the item is wanted.
-    rightCol: '*'
   title: Scope
 stages:
   - isComplete: true